windowsair/MaixPy_DOC/en/others/Q_A.md

 * Change to a better camera, for example `ov7740` will have a higher frame rate than` ov2640`.
 But the premise is that the camera circuit must be compatible with the circuit of the development board
 * Increase the camera clock frequency(`sensor.reset(freq=)`), but be careful not to be too high, it will make the picture worse
-* You can compile the source code yourself, open the camera double buffer, the frame rate will increase, but correspondingly, the memory consumption will also increase (about 384k)
+* You can compile the source code yourself, turn on the camera's double buffering option (by default), and `sensor.reset (dual_buff = True)`, the frame rate will increase, but the corresponding memory will also increase (about 384KiB)